-Jenna Woitaszewski '15: Doane College's first Law, Politics and Society graduate from Doane College on Vimeo.
+Jenna Woitaszewski '15: Doane University's first Law, Politics and Society graduate from Doane University on Vimeo.

 - Law School

 - Public Policy Organizations

 - Regulatory Compliance Officer